-Members of staff and parents may not use the college's pool outside of normal college hours unless a qualified lifeguard is present.
-If a lifeguard is available then staff may use the pool but on condition that they undertake to follow the NOP and in particular, undertake not to swim on their own.
+Members of staff and parents may not use the college's pool outside of normal college hours unless a qualified lifeguard and an eyes on trained person is present.
+If a lifeguard and an eyes on trained person is available then staff may use the pool but on condition that they undertake to follow the NOP and in particular, undertake not to swim on their own.
 All persons using the pool for personal use do so at their own risk.
 Before using the pool you must check with the Head of Grounds that the water is safe to do so.
 This will need to be checked in advance as at times the pool will be out of action, when chemicals levels are being added and monitored.
 A radio must always be used by any lifeguard in the case of emergency assistance.